Log in

 Q. sagrana

-Quercus sagrana, propagated from a cutting © James MacEwen
+Quercus sagraeana, propagated from a cutting © James MacEwen

 1 Editor's note: This accession was received as Q. cubana, which was at one time the accepted name.
 Quercus cubana was published in 1850 by Achille Richard in Ramón de la Sagra's 13-tome Historia física, política y natural de la isla de Cuba (A Physical, Political, and Natural History of Cuba).
-But Q. sagrana had been validly published in 1842 by Thomas Nuttall, who named it in honor of the same Ramón de la Sagra (according to Nuttall, de la Sagra had discovered it).
-There has been confusion regarding the correct spelling of the name: the original spelling was Q. sagræana, but it was changed to follow the International Code of Nomenclature, which states that adjectival epithets for personal names ending in -a are formed by adding ‑n- plus the appropriate nominative singular inflection (in this case sagra-na).
-These rules were not in place when Nuttall published the name, so it was corrected subsequently.
+But Q. sagraeana had been validly published in 1842 by Thomas Nuttall, who named it in honor of the same Ramón de la Sagra (according to Nuttall, de la Sagra had discovered it).
+There has been confusion regarding the correct spelling of the name: the original spelling was Q. sagræana, but some authors mistakenly corrected it to sagrana to follow Article 60.8 of the International Code of Nomenclature, which states that adjectival epithets for personal names ending in -a are formed by adding ‑n- plus the appropriate nominative singular inflection (in this case sagra-na).
+However, in this case Article 60.9 applies, as the epithet is clearly an intentional Latinization of Sagra's surname and so should be preserved.